Katolus/Katolus/README.md

 I'm currently 👷‍♂️ working on:
  - [Home Assistant](https://www.home-assistant.io/) setup for a local network.
- - A Python package called `functions-cli` that is built to interface with major FaaS offerings.
+ - A Python package called [`functions`](https://github.com/Katolus/functions) that is built to interface with major FaaS offerings.

 I'm currently 😑 researching:
 - Open Source projects and communities.